khonsulabs/bonsaidb-www/content/blog/2022-05-31-optimizing-bonsaidb-p1.md

 The above sequence of operations still only allows each thread access to the tree for writing one at a time, perserving Nebari's current single-writer philosophy.
 The transactional guarantees are still the same: no transaction is confirmed complete until it is fully synchronized.
-The change is that there's now a little more state in-memory to keep track of multiple versions of the state -- enabling true [Multi-Version Concurrency Control (MVCC)][mvcc].
+The change is in how Nebari is keeping track of the tree states.

+Currently, Nebari has a Read and a Write state.
+The Write state is what is mutated during a transaction.
+Once a transaction is confirmed, the Write state is published to the Read state.
+The new method introduces a third state: the committed state.
+Before unlocking the tree, a clone of the tree's Write state is stored.
+When the transaction is confirmed, instead of publishing the Write state, the cloned state is published.

+This subtle change allows a second transaction to acquire the lock and update the Write state.
+It too will clone the state and release the tree.
+If this happened more quickly than the first transaction took to synchronize, even more transactions may proceed and be batched.
+The only edge case to worry about is that an older state being published should not be able to overwrite a newer state.

+This change would enable true [Multi-Version Concurrency Control (MVCC)][mvcc] in Nebari's transactions.

 I set out on Sunday afternoon to try this new approach.